insected/bobbae_gcp-wiki/Big-Data.md

 The Dataframe API was released as an abstraction on top of the RDD, followed by the Dataset API.

 Spark and its RDDs were developed in 2012 in response to [limitations](https://www.google.com/amp/s/data-flair.training/blogs/13-limitations-of-hadoop/amp/) in the [MapReduce](https://en.m.wikipedia.org/wiki/MapReduce) cluster computing paradigm, which forces a particular linear dataflow structure on distributed programs: MapReduce programs read input data from disk, map a function across the data, reduce the results of the map, and store reduction results on disk.
+Hadoop and Spark are [different platforms](https://www.infoworld.com/article/3236869/what-is-apache-spark-the-big-data-platform-that-crushed-hadoop.html), each implementing various technologies that can work separately and together.

 Spark's RDDs function as a working set for distributed programs that offers a (deliberately) restricted form of distributed shared memory.

+The main Spark components are:

+* Spark Core, the base engine for large-scale parallel and distributed data processing, responsible for memory management and fault recovery, scheduling, distributing and monitoring jobs on a cluster and interacting with storage systems.
+* Spark Streaming for processing real-time streaming data, enabling high-throughput and fault-tolerant stream processing of live data streams.
+* Spark SQL for integrating relational processing with the functional programming API.
+* GraphX, an API for graphs and graph-parallel computation.
+* MLlib, a machine learning library for performing machine learning.

 ## Perspectives on Big Data